Wet and dry internal friction can be measured with the Jarzynski equality: Dry internal friction

-Speck and coworkers~\cite{Speck2008,Speck2017} have shown in the context of colloidal particles and a dumbbell model for a polymer, that the inclusion of hydrodynamic interactions does not alter the dissipation along a single trajectory.
-It is observed here as well, that the inclusion of fluctuating hydrodynamic interactions does not affect the dissipated work values, as seen from Fig.~\ref{fig:vel_linear}
+All the results prior to Fig.~\ref{fig:vel_linear} have been presented for the case of freely-draining dumbbells.
+In Fig.~\ref{fig:vel_linear}, it is observed that the inclusion of fluctuating HI does not affect the dissipated work values in a single-mode spring dashpot.
+Speck and coworkers~\cite{Speck2017} have shown in the context of colloidal suspensions that the inclusion of hydrodynamic interactions does not alter the dissipation along a single trajectory.
+The effect of fluctuating hydrodynamic interactions on the dissipation is markedly different in the case of wet internal friction, as will be discussed in greater detail in Sec.~\ref{sec:sc_res}.